IrenCore/code-style-lint/README.md

 # code-style-lint
 Code style lint config for front-end project.
+No more tedious eslint and prettier configuration of your project. 😛

 ### How to use